FAQs About Online RN to BSN Programs

 Traditional on-campus programs usually have one application date each spring and fall, but online programs are more flexible.
 You can apply online anytime, instead of waiting months for a new term to begin.
 Once you are accepted, you can also get started right away.

-STU’s accelerated online RN to BSN program has six start dates a year, and new classes begin every eight weeks.
-This means you can pursue your degree soon as you’re ready.
+STU’s accelerated online RN to BSN program has six start dates a year.
+This means you can pursue your degree as soon as you’re ready.

 What Is the Career Outlook for BSN RNs?

-Job market analysis from Burning Glass Technologies (December 2020) projects that Florida will have high demand for BSN RNs in the decade ahead, with expected job growth of 21% through 2026.
-This is more than double the demand for all RNs, according to 2019 data from the U.S. Bureau of Labor Statistics (BLS)
+There is a continuing high demand for RNs in the decade ahead, with expected job growth of 6% through 2033, according to data from the U.S. Bureau of Labor Statistics (BLS).

-BLS predicts faster-than-average job growth for RNs across America through 2029, attributing this robust employment outlook to an increase in both preventive care and chronic disease rates.
-The number of Baby Boomers who are at or nearing retirement age is also a contributing factor, since this group’s life expectancy continues to grow.
+BLS predicts faster-than-average job growth for RNs across America, which is attributed to this robust employment outlook due to an increase in both preventive care and chronic disease rates.
+The number of Baby Boomers who are at or nearing retirement age is also a contributing factor, because this group’s life expectancy continues to grow.

 Spotlight: Why BSN RNs Win More Nursing Jobs